brucou/transducers.js/README.md

 This conforms to the [official transducer spec](https://github.com/cognitect-labs/transducers-js/issues/20) so if you implement this, you can use it with all transducer libraries that conform to it.

 To implement the transducer protocol, you add methods to the prototype of your data structure.
-A transformer is an object with three methods: `init`, `result`, and `step`. `init` returns a new empty object, `result`, can perform any finalization steps on the resulting collection, and `step` performs a reduce.
+A transformer is an object with three methods: `init`, `result`, and `step`. `init` returns a new empty object, `result`, can perform any finalization steps on the resulting collection, and `step` performs a reduceIterable.

 These methods are namespaced and in the future could be symbols.
 Here's what it looks like for `Immutable.List`: